Monday, October 17, 2011

 Unfortunately, Sasha was even worse at shooting people than Emma was at prostitution.
 After all, Emma got some money, so that’s something.
 Sasha, by contrast, while he definitely managed to get into Frick’s office and shoot him a few times, demonstrably failed to kill him in any way, shape, or form.
 He got off a couple of shots at point blank range, some of which hit some parts of Frick’s body, and after he was wrestled to the ground he even managed to stab Frick in the leg, but a few days after the attack, Frick was back at work, and Sasha was in jail.
 Henry Clay Frick: 1, Alexander Berkman: 0.

 The assassination did not have the effect Emma and Sasha had hoped for.
 They wanted to spark an uprising of the workers, and that frankly might have worked in their native Russia, but in America all it did was spark a mainstream backlash against the strikers, and a movement among the strikers to distance themselves from this crazy, foreign, Jewish, anarchist, outside agitator.
 While Sasha was awaiting trial for attempted murder, a devastated Emma took over his leadership role.
 She was having a problem though; she couldn’t find anywhere to live.
 She had become notorious enough by now that landlords didn’t want to rent to her, but she did eventually find a room in house where no questions were asked as to her identity.
 It took her a couple days to realize that it was a brothel, but that didn’t particularly bother her.
 After convincing the other girls there that no, really, she wasn’t, as she put it, “in the business,” she realized this could actually be a good arrangement.
 She was a dressmaker, and she was living in a house full of women whose income was reliant on their appearance.
 She was able to earn a living that way, and became quite close with all of her housemates.
-She doesn't mention in her autobiography if she ever asked them for prostitution pointers.

 Outside the house, things weren’t going so well.
 Johann Most, the guy who had been such a strong advocate of shooting and exploding your way to a new society, was going back hard on his ideas now that one of his associates had been arrested for, you know, doing that.
 He began attacking Emma and Sasha in his paper.
 So Emma, following her well –established pattern of calm conversation in the face of disagreement, bought a horsewhip and attended Most’s next lecture.
 She challenged him on what he had said about Berkman.
 He called her a “hysterical woman,” so she jumped up onto the stage, lashed him across the face and neck, broke the whip over her knee, and threw the pieces at him.
 Like you do.
 She was immediately grabbed by an angry mob, but Fedya (the artist who was her friend and lover, see Part I) and a few other friends picked her up and physically carried her out of the hall, probably saving her from serious physical harm.
 Debate in the days before the internet was way more fun, is what I’m saying.